Shell sorry and pledges to stop buying Russian oil

 'Complex challenge'

-"This is a complex challenge," Mr van Beurden said.
+Exiting the Russia market is "a complex challenge," admitted Mr van Beurden.

 "Changing this part of the energy system will require concerted action by governments, energy suppliers and customers, and a transition to other energy supplies will take much longer."